HamzaHandanagic/background-jobs-in-dotnet/BackgroundJobs/BackgroundJobs.HostedService/README.md

 .NET 6 introduced new .NET Timer called **PeriodicTimer** which should be used in these cases of repeatable cases.
 This timer will still have a few milliseconds difference from a round second, but in each repeat PeriodicTimer will try to compensate for the difference in time.
 Also, with PeriodicTimer we can cancel a timer before it completes its intended executions, i.e., when conditions change and we need to halt the operation.

-*NOTE*: This timer is intended to be used only by a single consumer at a time: only one call to WaitForNextTickAsync(CancellationToken) may be in flight at any given moment
+*NOTE*: This timer is intended to be used only by a single consumer at a time: only one call to WaitForNextTickAsync(CancellationToken) may be in flight at any given moment.
+Use Separate PeriodicTimer Instances.